 To help you better understand how this process can be applied in real life, we’ve compiled a number of examples below.

 3. Examples of Legitimate Interest for Businesses

 The GDPR outlines potential situations for which legitimate interest might be applied.
 These include:

 - Fraud detection and crime prevention

 Fraud Detection and Crime Prevention

-In what is a relatively easy sell — all things considered — processing under legitimate interests for the purposes of fraud detection and crime prevention usually passes the purpose test with ease, leaving only the necessity and balancing tests to be considered for a specific case.
+Data processing for the purposes of fraud detection and crime prevention usually passes the purpose test, leaving only the necessity and balancing tests to be considered for a specific case.

 Network and Information Security